Liverpool's worst fears realised: FSG must spend this summer to end reliance on Salah & Mane

 “It’s half-time,” Klopp told his post-match press conference.
 “All to play for next week in London,” posted Virgil van Dijk.

-Yet while it would take a brave soul, indeed, to back against the Reds reaching their first domestic cup final in six years, there is a reason why supporters, whether on social media or otherwise, are feeling a little more pessimistic of late.
+Yet while it would take a brave soul to back against the Reds reaching their first domestic cup final in six years, there is a reason why supporters, whether on social media or otherwise, are feeling a little more pessimistic of late.

 To put it simply, they’re beginning to worry that history is repeating itself, and that their long-held fears about investment, squad depth and the reliance on certain individuals are being realised.